Education Quality Declines in 9 States; Kerala’s Literacy Rate Drops for First Time

 The ramifications of quality education declines demand an urgent response from policymakers and educators alike.

 When the quality education declines, children suffer the most.
-They not only lose bookish knowledge, but also lose the skills to fulfill their dreams.
+They lose not only academic knowledge but also the skills needed to fulfill their dreams.
 Lagging behind in studies breaks their confidence and makes their future dark.

-And this effect is not limited to students only, the whole society also suffers its consequences.
+This impact goes beyond students — the entire society feels its consequences.
 When there is a shortage of good and skilled people, there is less space for work, poverty increases and the progress of the country comes to a halt.
 Education quality declines mean that we are moving away from our dreams and goals.

 As the cycle of quality education declines continues, we must recognize the need for immediate reforms to ensure a brighter future for all.